israel-dryer/ttkbootstrap/docs/styleguide.md

 ## Notebook

-This container widget has minimal styling by default.
+This widget style features minimal styling by default.
 However, you can add some flair to the _inactive_ tab by using any of the [available colors](#colors) as demonstrated in the exhibit below.